What Information does the organisation collect?

 - the terms and conditions of your prospective employment;

-- details of your qualifications, skills, experience, education history and employment history, including start and end dates, with previous employers, academic institutions and with the organisation;
+- details of your qualifications, skills, experience, education history and employment history, including start and end dates, with previous employers and academic institutions

 - information about your current or prospective remuneration, including entitlement to benefits such as pensions or insurance cover;

 - information about your nationality and entitlement to work in the UK;

 - information about medical or health conditions, including whether or not you have a disability for which the organisation needs to make reasonable adjustments; and